Serval: Reproduction

 Both sexes become sexually mature when they are one to two years old.
 Oestrus in females lasts one to four days; it typically occurs once or twice a year, though it can occur three or four times a year if the mother loses her litters.
 Observations of captive servals suggest that when a female enters oestrus, the rate of urine-marking increases in her as well as the males in her vicinity.
 Zoologist Jonathan Kingdon described the behavior of a female serval in oestrus in his 1997 book East African Mammals.
 He noted that she would roam restlessly, spray urine frequently holding her vibrating tail in a vertical manner, rub her head near the place she has marked, salivate continuously, give out sharp and short "miaow"s that can be heard for quite a distance, and rub her mouth and cheeks against the face of an approaching male.
 The time when mating takes place varies geographically; births peak in winter in Botswana, and toward the end of the dry season in the Ngorongoro Crater.
 A trend generally observed across the range is that births precede the breeding season of murid rodents.

-Gestation lasts for two to three months, following which a litter of one to four kittens is born.
+Gestation lasts for two to three months, after which a litter of one to four kittens is born.
 Births take place in secluded areas, for example in dense vegetation or burrows abandoned by aardvarks and porcupines.
 Blind at birth, newborns weigh nearly 250 g and have soft, woolly hair (greyer than in adults) and unclear markings.
 The eyes open after nine to thirteen days.
 Weaning begins a month after birth; the mother brings small kills to her kittens and calls out to them as she approaches the "den".
 A mother with young kittens rests for a notably lesser time and has to spend almost twice the time and energy for hunting than do other servals.
-If disturbed, the mother shifts her kittens one by one to a more secure place.
+If disturbed, the mother moves her kittens one by one to a safer place.
 Kittens eventually start accompanying their mother to hunts.
 At around six months, they acquire their permanent canines and begin to hunt themselves; they leave their mother at about 12 months of age.
 They may reach sexual maturity from 12 to 25 months of age.
 Life expectancy is about 10 years in the wild and up to 20 years in captivity.